JennyLeeStat/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
-    │   ├── models         <- Scripts used to write experiments, analyse data and generate results │   │   │
+    │   ├── results         <- Scripts used to write experiments, analyse data and generate results │   │   │
     │   │   ├── analysis.py
     │   │